iconidentify/atomforge/README.md

-# AtomForge
+# AtomForge v2.0

-FDO Compiler & Decompiler with Web Interface
+**FDO Compiler & Decompiler with Python Module Integration**

-AtomForge provides a web interface for compiling and decompiling FDO files using the original Ada32.dll.
+AtomForge v2.0 provides a modern web interface for compiling and decompiling FDO files using the new FDO Daemon (HTTP) running under Wine inside the container.
-Runs in Docker with Wine for cross-platform compatibility.

 ```
  _____ _____ _____ _____ _____ _____ _____ _____ _____